ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-08-18-curious-case-of-cebuano.md

 Unfortunately, most datasets we use for training large language models contain texts from Wikipedia.
 How will this affect generation quality if a portion of our training data was written by bots?
 Does it even matter?

+## A thing or two about Cebuano

+Cebuano is a language spoken in the Visayan region of the Philippines.
+It is part of the Visayan group of languages, including Hiligaynon, Karay-a, Boholano, and more.
+My mom's side of the family speaks Ilonggo, and I don't understand anything they say as a Tagalog speaker.

 ## The extent of bot-like texts in pretraining

 I was curious how big the